-Smart Upload lets you upload all the data from the source system to Enboarder and let Enboarder decide the action on the subsequent increment load to determine the action, whether it's to launch a workflow, update a workflow or cancel a workflow.
+Smart Upload lets you upload all the necessary data from the source system to Enboarder.
+It will allow Enboarder to decide the action; whether it's to launch a workflow, update a workflow or cancel a workflow.

 Snapshot Upload Modes

-There are three modes that a snapshot file can be loaded in system:
+There are three modes that a snapshot file can be loaded into the system:

 UPDATE (Add to data registry): Data in the file will be added to the existing data in the snapshot table.
 No workflows will be launched in this mode.